redis/docs/content/develop/reference/eviction/index.md

 the application is running, and monitor the number of cache misses and hits using the Redis [`INFO`]({{< relref "/commands/info" >}}) output to tune your setup.

-In general as a rule of thumb:
+As a rule of thumb:

 -   Use `allkeys-lru` when you expect that a subset of elements will be accessed far more often than the rest.
 This is a very common case according to the